Planetary Nebula Humason 1-2

 Finder Chart

 The planetary nebula Hu 1-2 is located in the Milky Way of the constellation Cygnus.
-In the months March through December it can be seen best.
+In the months March to December it can be seen best.